netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

-# Define authentication and authorization policies on the Ingress Citrix ADC
+# Authentication and authorization policies for Kubernetes with Citrix ADC

 Authentication and authorization policies are used to enforce access restrictions to the resources hosted by an application or API server.
 While you can verify the identity using the authentication policies, authorization policies are used to verify whether a specified request has the necessary permissions to access a resource.